cocos/cocos-docs/en/concepts/scene/skybox.md

 ![Compare](skybox/compare.gif)

-> **注意**: When replacing the environment map in the **Envmap** property, Creator will automatically calculate the corresponding ambient lighting information, as well as the diffuse lighting (only CubeMap in the form of image files is supported, not including manually created CubeMap).
+> **NOTICE**: When replacing the environment map in the **Envmap** property, Creator will automatically calculate the corresponding ambient lighting information, as well as the diffuse lighting (only CubeMap in the form of image files is supported, manually created CubeMap is not supported).

 ## Toggling HDR/LDR mode